protocol/nft-website/docs/tutorial/mint-nftstorage-aptos.md

     `ipfs://${cid}/collection.json`,
   )

-  await client.waitForTransaction(txnHash1, { checkSuccess: true })
+  // Wait for the transaction to complete. await client.waitForTransaction(txnHash1, { checkSuccess: true })

-  // Create a token in Alice's collection.
-The supply is 1 (distinct) for an NFT. const txnHash2 = await tokenClient.createToken(
+  // Create an NFT in Alice's collection.
+The supply is always 1 (distinct) for NFTs. const txnHash2 = await tokenClient.createToken(
     alice,
     collectionName,